christiannwamba/herm-workshop/content/03-move-to-the-cloud/32-create-a-cloud-hosted-postgres-database.md

 metaTitle: "Create a Cloud-Hosted Postgres Database"
 ---

+> Feel free to skip this page if you are using Hasura cloud

 As we have seen in the previous chapters, we need a Postgres database in production, just like we had locally.
 This database is the source of truth for our app.
 It will store information about our accounts and users in the cloud.